RPSG Ventures Ltd leads gainers in 'A' group

+Neogen Chemicals consolidated net profit rises 27.50% in the March 2021 quarter

+Neogen Chemicals consolidated net profit rises 20.26% in the June 2021 quarter

-Zensar Technologies Ltd, Varroc Engineering Ltd, Karnataka Bank Ltd and Ramco Systems Ltd are among the other gainers in the BSE's 'A' group today, 15 September 2021.
+TajGVK Hotels & Resorts Ltd, GMR Infrastructure Ltd, Indian Hotels Co Ltd and Neogen Chemicals Ltd are among the other gainers in the BSE's 'A' group today, 20 September 2021.

-Zensar Technologies Ltd, Varroc Engineering Ltd, Karnataka Bank Ltd and Ramco Systems Ltd are among the other gainers in the BSE's 'A' group today, 15 September 2021.
+TajGVK Hotels & Resorts Ltd, GMR Infrastructure Ltd, Indian Hotels Co Ltd and Neogen Chemicals Ltd are among the other gainers in the BSE's 'A' group today, 20 September 2021.

-Zensar Technologies Ltd surged 11.88% to Rs 545.55.
+TajGVK Hotels & Resorts Ltd spiked 8.91% to Rs 141.8.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 2.86 lakh shares were traded on the counter so far as against the average daily volumes of 99116 shares in the past one month.
+On the BSE, 1.72 lakh shares were traded on the counter so far as against the average daily volumes of 19366 shares in the past one month.

-Varroc Engineering Ltd spiked 11.69% to Rs 291.5.
+GMR Infrastructure Ltd surged 8.87% to Rs 34.35.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1.81 lakh shares were traded on the counter so far as against the average daily volumes of 19793 shares in the past one month.
+On the BSE, 38.11 lakh shares were traded on the counter so far as against the average daily volumes of 11.66 lakh shares in the past one month.

-Karnataka Bank Ltd gained 9.98% to Rs 73.3.
+Indian Hotels Co Ltd spurt 8.79% to Rs 162.15.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 12.06 lakh shares were traded on the counter so far as against the average daily volumes of 4.52 lakh shares in the past one month.
+On the BSE, 11.04 lakh shares were traded on the counter so far as against the average daily volumes of 3.31 lakh shares in the past one month.

-Ramco Systems Ltd added 8.20% to Rs 500.
+Neogen Chemicals Ltd added 8.17% to Rs 1227.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 33495 shares were traded on the counter so far as against the average daily volumes of 20298 shares in the past one month.
+On the BSE, 35874 shares were traded on the counter so far as against the average daily volumes of 17356 shares in the past one month.

 Powered by Capital Market - Live News